paschaldev/laravauth/README.md

 > Make sure your database has been setup and working fine before proceeding.

-The default configuration assumes the user's table name is `users`, if this is not so in your application, please skip this step, update your laravauth configuration to reflect this change before running the command below.
+The default configuration assumes the user's model is `App\Users`, if this is not so in your application, please skip this step, update your laravauth configuration to reflect this change before running the command below.

 Now run: